kykiefer/depression-detect/README.md

 **Next step**: add recurrence (LSTM) and L1 loss to deal with outliers.

 ## Donate Your Data
 The model needs your help.
-A promising model is in place but detecting depression is hard.
+A promising model is in place but detecting depression is *hard*.
 Robust models rely on 100s of hours of audio data.
 The good news is that *you* can contribute!
 Visit the site below to donate your audio data which will be incorporated in the model.

 <img alt="DonateYourData homepage" src="images/website.png" width='600'>